Conductor exponents for families of hyperelliptic curves: Crrp family associated to the signature rrp

 When using Frey hyperelliptic curves in the modular method, one wishes to minimize the conductor exponent.
 Using the cluster picture of $\Crrp$, one can find a curve with lower conductor exponent.

 \begin{cor} When $r \mid (a^r + b^r)$, the twist of $\Crrp$ by a uniformizer of $\Qplus_{\rQzrplus}$ is semistable and has conductor exponent $\frac{r-1}{2}$. \end{cor}

-\begin{proof} Recall that $\frak r$ denotes the unique prime ideal above $r$ in $\Qplus$.
-Note that the cluster picture of $\Crrp / \Qplus_{\rQzrplus}$ is the same as that of its twist, but the leading term of the defining polynomial of the twist has valuation one.
-In particular, the semistability criterion \ref{thm:ss} is now satisfied.
+\begin{proof} Recall that $\mathfrak r$ denotes the unique prime ideal above $r$ in $\Qplus$, and let $\pi$ be a uniformizer of $\Qplus_{\rQzrplus}$.
+We describe the quadratic twist of $\Crrp$ by $\pi$ by the model $y^2 = \pi f_r(x)$.
+The set of roots of the RHS polynomial is still $\Rroots$, so the cluster picture of the twist is the same as that of $C_r$, but the leading coefficient of the defining polynomial has now valuation $1$.
+In particular, the semistability criterion (Definition \ref{def:ss}) is now satisfied.
 Indeed, recall that $\Qplus_{\rQzrplus}(\Rroots) \simeq \Q_r(\zr)$, hence $e_{\Qplus_{\rQzrplus}(\Rroots) / \Qplus_{\rQzrplus}} = 2$.
 We also know from the proof of Theorem~\ref{thm: Clusters rrp Q} that $I_{\Qplus_{\rQzrplus}}$ does not permute the twins.
 Lastly, since the valuation of the leading term is one, we check that $\nu_{\Rroots}$ for the twist is even.
 The computation of the conductor exponent follows from Theorem~\ref{thm:condss}. \end{proof}

-\section{$\Cminus$ and $\Cplus$ families associated to the signature $(p, p, r)$}
+\section{\texorpdfstring{$\Cminus$}{} and \texorpdfstring{$\Cplus$}{} families associated to the signature \texorpdfstring{$(p, p, r)$}{}}